tayganr/purviewlab/modules/module15.md

     B ) After there is at least one execution of a stored procedure that moves data
     C ) When the lineage scan completes after there is at least one execution of a stored procedure that moves data

-4. Extra credit test: Can lineage extraction occur from an ad-hoc SQL statement that moves data like the stored procedure?
+4. Extra credit: Can lineage extraction occur from an ad-hoc SQL statement that moves data like the stored procedure?

     A ) Yes
     B ) No